1: OPORD

 FRAGORD stands for Fragmentary Order.
 It is an abbreviated form of an operation order issued as needed after an operation order to change or modify that order or to execute a branch or sequel to that order. ~ US Army European Command

 As a military leader, regardless of your rank, you will give orders to your subordinates.
-You will receive orders from your superiors.
-Depending upon the complexity of the mission, the skillset of your subordinates, your mission, and the type of unit you serve in, you could use any of the different types of Army order mentioned above.
+You will also receive orders from your superiors.
+Depending upon the complexity of the mission, the skillset of your subordinates, your duty position, your mission, and the type of unit you serve in, you could use any of the different types of Army order mentioned above.
 It’s in your best interest to learn how each order works and know how to read and write one effectively.

 What are your thoughts?
 Which types of Army Orders do you deal with the most?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.